Circle of Hope Girls Ranch

 Circle of Hope Girls' Ranch was a reformatory boarding school located in Humansville, Missouri.
 The school opened in July 2006 and was closed in 2020 amid reports and lawsuits filed by former students alleging child abuse, as well as due to an investigation conducted by the Missouri State Highway Patrol.

+Religious teaching through the Bible was a core part of the program; their website stated that their purpose was to "use the Bible to teach [young women] that they are to obey their parents and the authority over them".

 Before the school's closure, parents, former students, and staff filed multiple reports to state authorities, but to no avail.
 Federal prosecutors refused to file charges after a 2018 report by the Missouri State Highway Patrol regarding child abuse at the ranch, and prosecutors in Missouri also refused to file charges after another report the year before.
 Former students have alleged that Missouri's Department of Social Services largely ignored their reports regarding the ranch.

 As part of an investigation involving various state agencies, including the Cedar County Sheriff's Department, "at least 24" students were removed by local child protective services in August 2020.

-Boyd and Stephanie Householder were arrested and brought into state custody on March 9, 2021.
-After Boyd Householder indicated that he had developed COVID-19 and Stephanie Householder had blood clots in her right foot, they were released on a $10,000 bail and sentenced to house confinement in July 2021.
+On March 9, 2021, the school's founding owners Boyd and Stephanie Householder were arrested.
+The Missouri Attorney General's office announced that Boyd was being charged with 79 felony counts and 1 misdemeanor, which included charges for child molestation and sodomy.
+Stephanie was also charged with 22 felony counts; all for child abuse and child neglect.
+They pled not guilty.
+After developing health problems while in custody, they were released to home detention on a $10,000 bail four months later.
+Boyd Householder died in June 2024 while still awaiting trial.
+Stephanie Householder's trial is scheduled for September 29, 2025.

 History

 Circle of Hope Girls' Ranch opened in July 2006.
-The owner of the ranch, Boyd Householder, is a Vietnam War veteran who had previously worked at reform schools in Missouri and Florida, including the Agape Boarding School, which is currently under investigation by the Missouri State Highway Patrol.
+The owner of the ranch, Boyd Householder, was a Vietnam War veteran who had previously worked at reform schools in Missouri and Florida, including the Agape Boarding School, which was under investigation by the Missouri State Highway Patrol.

 Program

 Religious teaching through the Bible was a core part of the program; their website stated that their purpose was to "use the Bible to teach [young women] that they are to obey their parents and the authority over them".
 Residents spent much of their day doing manual labor, such as working outside and cleaning the house.
 Their clothes were allowed to be changed twice a week.
 Educational material consisted of packets from the home-school provider Accelerated Christian Education.
 The educational aspect of the program often did not count towards credits in other school districts.
-Residents were required to stay at the ranch for at least 2 years.
+Residents were required to stay at the ranch for at least two years.
 The program permitted 15-minute calls and letters with parents; however, former residents stated that communication was heavily censored.